Prince Rupert's cube: Solution

 One way to see this is to first observe that these four points form a rectangle, by the symmetries of their construction.
 The lengths of all four sides of this rectangle equal $(3\sqrt{2})/4$, by the Pythagorean theorem or (equivalently) the formula for Euclidean distance in three dimensions.
 For instance, the first two points, together with the third point where their two edges meet, form an isosceles right triangle with legs of length $3/4$, and the distance between the first two points is the hypotenuse of the triangle.
 As a rectangle with four equal sides, the shape formed by these four points is a square.
 Extruding the square in both directions perpendicularly to itself forms the hole through which a cube larger than the original one, up to side length $(3\sqrt{2})/4$, may pass.

 The parts of the unit cube that remain, after emptying this hole, form two triangular prisms and two irregular tetrahedra, connected by thin bridges at the four vertices of the square.

-Each prism has as its six vertices two adjacent vertices of the cube, and four points along the edges of the cube at distance 1/4 from these cube vertices.
+Each prism has six vertices: two are adjacent vertices of the cube, and the remaining four lie on the cube’s edges, each located at a distance of 1/4 from those cube vertices.
 Each tetrahedron has as its four vertices one vertex of the cube, two points at distance 3/4 from it on two of the adjacent edges, and one point at distance 3/16 from the cube vertex along the third adjacent edge.